-Start by dividing the hair in half.
+Start by taking sections of hair and dividing them in half.
+It might help to hold the sections of hair apart using bobby pins.
 Then do 2 very small micro braids.

 Then you need to do a french braid down each side of the head.
 Start by taking hair at the ear line, and braiding back.

-In the video she does a slightly different braid, but for me this braid is easiest, and it looks the same.
+In the video, she does a dutch braid, but for me, this braid is easiest, and it looks the same.
 Do the same thing on each side.
 Make sure to leave the micro braids hanging out.

 Braid down past the base of the head.
 Then combine the 2 braids together with an elastic.
 Then do a regular 3 strand braid to combine the 2 sides, adding an elastic at the end.